ourbunka/aidadiffusion/README.md

 -tqdm
 -transformers

 you also need to accept stablediffusion license on huggingface, download stable-diffusion-v-1-4 repo.
 Then, copy to aidadiffusion/diffusers/examples/inference/ .
-After that, go to aidadiffusion/diffusers/examples/inference/ in terminal, run "python save_onnx.py script" to convert the pretrained model to onnx runtime.
+After that, go to aidadiffusion/diffusers/examples/inference/ in terminal, run "python save_onnx.py" script to convert the pretrained model to onnx runtime.

 no huggingface token auth required after these step completed.